Supervised training for RANS flows around airfoils#

 nn_parameters = filter(lambda p: p.requires_grad, net.parameters())

-With an exponent of 3, this network has 147555 trainable parameters.
-As the subtle hint in the print statement indicates, this is a crucial number to always have in view when training NNs.
-It’s easy to change settings, and get a network that has millions of parameters, and as a result probably all kinds of convergence and overfitting problems.
+As the subtle hint in the print statement indicates, the parameter count is a crucial number to have in view when training NNs.
+It’s easy to change settings, and get a network that has millions of parameters, and as a result can cause wasting resources at training time (and potentially training instabilities).
 The number of parameters definitely has to be matched with the amount of training data, and should also scale with the depth of the network.
-How these three relate to each other exactly is problem dependent, though.
+How exactly these three relate to each other is problem dependent, though.

 Training#